zSnout/v6.zsnout.com/src/views/blog/CalculatingWeekdays.md

-_Published by Zachary Sakowitz on December 7, 2021._
+_Published by sakawi on December 7, 2021._

 Ever wondered what day your friend's birthday occurred, or whether the next July 4th will be a Thursday?
 You can calculate it using simple math, which you'll